HOME > Short Stories

 You must never stop singing

-A story behind the picture of liliana and pope john paul II On April 30th, 1979, as I walked to my University, I was hit by a drunk driver.
+A story behind the picture of pope john paul II and Me.
+On April 30th, 1979, as I walked to my University, I was hit by a drunk driver.
 My body was thrown into the air and then smashed into the ground.
 Pain beyond words soared throughout my entire body.
 I couldn't move.
 The pain became even stronger when paramedics picked me up and placed me on a stretcher.
 I was taken to an Army hospital, where for the next 28 days, I fought for my life.
 My parents were told that I won't survive.
 Doctors put a metal rod through the femur bone above my knee and attached weights to it at the edge of my bed so that gravity would slowly pull my broken and dislocated hips into place.
 It was like somebody was breaking my bones over and over again.
 I was in the hospital for about 3 months, in constant pain and with constant flashbacks of a blue car appearing suddenly on my left side.

 By a miracle, I did survive!
 My left leg was the only thing that would be causing me pain and possibly some problems, but that was nothing compared to what was behind me.
 I went back to my regular life, yet the 30th day of every April would make me very uncomfortable.
 Already on April 29th, the flashbacks would intensify and I would not want to leave the house.
 For the next couple of years, on April 29th, and 30th, I'd be curled up in my bed pretty much the whole two days.
 So what does this story have to do with the picture above?
 In 1981, the choir that I was a member of was invited to participate in the International Choir Festival in Sardinia, Italy.
 After that, we would come to Rome where we would sing for Pope John Paul II.
 We just didn't know exactly on what day.
 My family was thrilled—I'd get to see the first Polish Pope!
 Going to Italy was a huge deal then and a huge joy for all of us.
 We were already in Sardinia when our choir Director announced to us our schedule; we would sing for the Pope John Paul II during the evening Holy Mass on—chills came through my body—April 29th.
 Everyone in the choir cheered with joy.
 Everyone but me.
 The flashback of the blue car appearing on my left became vivid again.
 I panicked.
 The festival in Sardinia was wonderful.
 I made great friends and loved every second of my time there; singing, dancing in the streets, and experiencing the wonderful culture of the local people.
 Then the time came and we left for Rome.
 I tried not to think about those bad memories of April 29th, but subconsciously I was very aware—my heart was pounding a little bit stronger than usual.
 It was our only day in Rome.
 We were busy sightseeing and, as I was the only person who spoke some English, I was helping everybody with translations.
 Every question each choir member had, every souvenir that needed to be purchased—I was torn left and right trying to translate for my friends.
 My leg was hurting more and more (the pain I will have for pretty much my whole life).
 By the time we were sightseeing the Vatican, I was completely exhausted, yet I kept going.
 After all, the whole choir depended upon me.
 I think that I was subconsciously pushing myself harder, not taking breaks, just so I wouldn't have time to think.
 Suddenly, I started feeling really weak.
 Everything was becoming darker.
 The loud noise of the crowds of tourists was becoming more and more distant.
 I felt that I couldn't breathe.
 In that instance, out of nowhere, the ghost of a blue car appeared on my left... and that was the last thing I remembered.
 A few hours later, I woke up in a dark room.
 I didn't know where I was.
 It took me a while to realize what had happened.
 I must have fainted.
 I vaguely remembered somebody helping me walk back to the place where we were staying, and put me in my bed.
 I slept for quite a while and when I woke up, it was already later in the day.
 The brightness of that sunny day was starting to fade.
 "Yes, I should get up and try to make it.
 Yes, I should..." yet, the uncomfortable feeling started crawling in... tomorrow will be April 30th.
 "No, I better stay here," I decided.
 I was glad I was in bed.
 It felt safe.
 There was only one problem I thought, "What will I tell my mother?
 'Oh, sorry Mom, I didn't see the Pope because I wanted to stay in bed?'
 No, no, I can't do this to my mom.
 I've got to go," I eventually concluded.
 I put on my light blue jacket and walked out of my room.
 It didn't even cross my mind to put on my choir uniform.
 My heart was pounding.
 I was scared.
 Yet, I kept walking toward the distant noise of the crowd.
 Despite the pain in my leg getting worse, I kept moving forward.
 Soon I made it to St. Peter's square, and I couldn't believe my eyes - the crowds seemed endless.
 "There is no way I will be able to get to the front of this enormous crowd," I thought.
 "I'll just stand here and watch the Pope from far away."
 Happy with my decision, I found a small barier that I could lean on.
 "Yes, that's perfect," I thought with a relief.
 Yet, suddenly some force, like a magnet, started pulling me toward the center.
 "I am here.
 I can't just stand by the wall.
 I have to make it," I told myself and I started desperately squeezing my way between the people.
 A couple of times the guards stopped me but I pleaded, "Io cantare.
 Io cantare!"
 I sing!
 I sing!
 I was exclaiming in my broken Italian.
 Somehow, they kept letting me pass through the different sections.
 Toward the front, the crowds were almost impossible to walk through.
 People were so crowded together that there was no way I could squeeze through.
 But I wasn't giving up.
 Inch by inch I was still moving forward.
 Finally, I was able to see my choir.
 "I am here!"
 I yelled.
 My conductor saw me.
 She started waiving her hands for me to get there faster.
 There was absolutely no way to squeeze through.
 My conductor pleaded to the people, "Please, please, I need her here."
 Suddenly, I felt my body raised above the crowd.
 People lifted me above their heads and passed me all the way to the front, and dropped me down, where my conductor welcomed me with joy.
 I have never seen her so happy to see me.
 I started walking toward my place with the sopranos, but my conductor stopped me.
 "We have a problem," she said.
 I saw a strong sign of concern on her face.
 "Margaret is not going to sing the solo parts."
 Margaret was our conductor's only daughter.
 She was a nineteen-year-old beautiful girl with pretty sapphire eyes, and a perfect soprano voice.
 She was the main soloist of our choir.
 At every performance we ever did, Margaret always sang solo.
 I was the back up soloist.
 I had to learn all the solos, practice them at the rehearsals, but I never performed at any of our concerts.
 Margaret was always the one.
 I didn't think much of it.
 Other choir members would tell me that I was too humble, that it was not fair that I never got to sing solo, but I was OK with it.
 Maybe somewhere deep inside I wished I could sing at least once, but my fear of making a mistake or being too nervous was stronger than this hidden wish, so I never asked about it.
 I liked Margaret's voice more anyway.
 This day everything was about to change.
 "Liliana, thank God you are here," she sighed with a sense of relief.
 "Can you sing?"
 The music was about to begin.
 "Liliana, can you sing solo now??"
 I heard again.
 My heart pounded stronger.
 I was out of breath from all the climbing and pushing through the crowds.
 "What did she just say?"
 I saw the choir members looking at me with anticipation.
 This was one of those moments where despite all the noises outside, everything suddenly seemed silent.
 It seemed as if one second could determine my entire life.
 I heard my own heartbeat, and then my own voice saying: "Yes."
 Suddenly, I was surrounded by the biggest circle of microphones I ever saw.
 I couldn't see the end of the crowds.
 The music was about to start.
 I saw the Pope lifting his head up from his deep prayer.
 He was waiting.
 The conductor lifted her hand.
 The music began.
 The whole choir started singing the first verse of the beautiful Italian song, Deo Del Cello.
 Basses, Tenors, Altos and Sopranos filled the entire air of the Vatican Square.
 I usually sang the first verse with the sopranos, but there I was, standing up front, trying to catch my breath.
 I was so dumbfounded.
 The second verse begins where the choir just hums, and the soloist is supposed to start.
 The conductor looked at me with hope in her eyes.
 Before I knew it, I heard my own voice spreading all over, and echoing back to me, singing this beautiful song.
 It was one of the most wonderful experiences I have ever encountered.
 The crowds were so huge, yet I heard no noise, only one voice singing, and praising God in this breath-taking song.
 After the ceremony, another miracle happened.
 The Pope would come to meet us.
 The whole choir, except for me, was dressed in our formal choir outfits.
 Yet, our conductor handed me the flowers.
 "Liliana, you give them to the Pope," she whispered.
 Seconds later, there he was, standing right next to me, talking to me.
 I was never sure if I should be singing or not, I always liked other people voices more.
 I didn't think I was good enough.
 I was criticized as a child a lot.
 I knew I wasn't perfect.
 Yet, at the end of our conversation, Pope John Paul II, as if he knew how I felt, held me, and I knew he would say something profound.
 I will never forget this moment.
 Here he was, this incredibly important man, and yet, he made me feel like I was the important one, like I was the only thing that mattered at that time...
 He said: "You must never stop singing."
 I was humbled, dumfounded and silent.
 Then came the time for the picture.
 We turned to the camera.
 He was holding my hand.
 He turned to me once again and said jokingly: "And by the way, next time, don't forget your clothes."
 Snap!
 The photo was taken.
 My response?
 You can see it on my face in the picture.
 From that point on, April 29th was no longer a terror for me.
 I always remember that day, but it is so different now.
 Not just pain but also happiness.
 Not just a shadow, but also a light.
 Not just a fear but also a HOPE, a hope that, no matter how hard it is at times, at the end there will always be LIGHT. ©Artpeace Publishing, 2016 (Nov.
 15) |